Moving to Rome

 When we asked people what advice they would give someone preparing to move to Rome, they said:

 "The experience of living in the Eternal City can't be beat.
 The food is fantastic.
 Fresh pasta is divine.
 However, the Italian way of life is very different than that of the US way of life.
 At times, you will be frustrated and upset.
 For example, imagine going to the supermarket for days on end and there is no milk or fresh produce because there is a transportation strike going on.
 All notions of right and wrong do not exist here especially when driving.
 Italians will honk at you if you are going too slowly and they want to pass you or if you pause to wait for a pedestrian to cross the street you will be yelled at and honked at for not attempting to swerve around the pedestrian.
 My advice is to try to always remain calm and practice patience.
 If life gets too exasperating, go have a cappucino or better yet, get some good pizza and pasta and tackle your problem the next day.
 Another good tip, learn Italian.
-Make Italian friends who can help you overcome any difficulties," remarked one expat in Rome, Italy.
+Make Italian friends who can help you overcome any difficulties," explained one expat living in Rome, Italy.

 How do I find a place to live in Rome?